Shrutisinha28/nhs-gp-dna-analysis/README.md

 - PCN is 1.8x more expensive per 1,000 appointments than GP (£2,372 vs £1,319)
 - High-risk wait appointments (22+ days) account for £139.7M (10.9%) of total DNA cost
 - A 10% reduction in high-risk DNAs would recover ~£14M over the period

+**Findings & Insights:**
+- At an average of £42.9M per month, DNA cost is not a marginal inefficiency, it is a structural drain on NHS resources at billion-pound scale
+- PCN generates disproportionate waste despite being only ~3% of total volume, scaling PCN services without addressing its DNA rate will amplify costs
+- High-risk wait appointments contribute to DNA cost roughly in proportion to their size (10.6% of appointments → 10.9% of cost), confirming they are a targetable and addressable category
+- Long booking lead times create an intervention window, reminders, confirmation calls, or predictive flagging could recover meaningful cost
+- Even a modest 10% reduction in preventable DNAs would save ~£5.6M annually

 **Charts produced:**
 - Monthly DNA cost bar chart with trend line